 Step One!
 Figure Out Your End Goal

 As we learned and built our seed germination setup, we continually found ourselves having to balance quality against quantity.
 Our indoor gardening space was so cramped and we were always running into various problems.

 We decided to essentially create a list of priorities of what was important to us and built our entire seed starting methods around it.
 Those priorities were:

-- System must be relatively compact and also be capable of growing many hundreds of plants!
+- System must be relatively compact and also be capable of growing many hundreds of plants of different varieties!

 - We want to grow high quality garden starts!